Want to be a model?

-As I said before, modeling agencies generate enough revenue with contracts and it’s not very likely that they would need to pay classifieds on newspapers or social networks asking for talent.
+As I said before, modeling agencies generate enough revenue with contracts and it’s not very likely that they would need to pay classifieds in newspapers or social networks asking for talent.

 Confirm casting calls.

 Many agencies announce open casting calls where you can go and participate if you meet their requirements, but always contact them first to confirm the legitimacy of the event through their official channels or even give ‘em a call.